johndoe31415/ratched/README.md

 The thing that sets it apart from other MitM software is the following:

   1. ratched does not intercept traffic indiscriminately.
 In particular, it first waits for the TLS client to send its ClientHello so that ratched can parse it and decide by the Server Name Indication TLS extension (SNI) if the target should be intercepted or not.
 This is particularly useful when you have virtual hosting, but only want to intercept connections to a specific hostname.

-  2. ratched is not intended to sniff passwords, but only dumps the traffic into a PCAPNG file.
+  2. ratched is not intended to only sniff passwords, but primarily dumps the traffic into a PCAPNG file.
 The PCAPNG file format was chosen because it allows for annotation of connections with comments (in particular, which hostname was indicated in the SNI extension) and also allows name resolution information to be embedded in the capture file (again, to map the target IP address to the SNI extension's hostname)

+  3. ratched has individual configuration for each intercepted SNI, including supported groups (formerly known as "supported elliptic curves"), cipher suites and specific TLS versions on client and server side, and allows for specifying custom certificates/keys for different intercepted hosts.

+  4. ratched provides extensive support for client certificates and also offers automatic forging for client certificates as well (similar to forged server certificates in the other direction).

+  5. ratched supports OCSP stapling and can automatically forge positive OCSP responses when a client sends a status request TLS extension.

 # Setup
 Once ratched is listening on the routing machine (in the example, on port